MongoDB Data Management with Node.js

 The app runs in background.

-API Routing with NGINX: Request handling
+API Routing with NGINX: Request Handling

 Modify the NGINX configuration file /etc/nginx/nginx.conf to route requests: